codeBKashif/battling-knights/README.md

 ## About

-This game is a simple board game where knights can pick an power item and can fght with each other, provided inputs in moves.txt file
+This game is a simple board game where knights can pick a power item and can fight with each other, provided inputs in moves.txt file

 ## Development